-- Carry out a search or select a browse category. - Select Create News Feed; a box will open up. - Give your news feed a name.
-You can also add a description and language; these are optional. - Select Create Feed.
-A new view will appear in the box with an RSS Link. - The RSS Link gives you access to your feed URL, in either RSS or podcast format.
+- Carry out a search or select a browse category. - Click on the News Feed icon A box will open up. - Give your news feed a name.
+You can also add a description and language; these are

+- optional. - Select Save.
+A new view will appear in the box with an RSS Link RSS 2.0 and a podcast link RSS PODCHST. - The RSS Link and podcast link give you access to your feed URL, in RSS or podcast format.
 You can use these in any RSS feed reader or podcast application.
-The exact way this will work depends on the reader, e.g. for Google Reader you can just click on the link and it will be added to the reader; other readers may require you to right-click on the button and save the URL to enter into the reader.
+The exact way this will work depends on the reader, e.g. for Google Reader you can just click on the link and it will be added to the reader; other readers may require you to right-click on the button and copy and paste the URL to enter into the reader.